Facial recognition system: Compared to other biometric systems

 In 2006, the performance of the latest face recognition algorithms was evaluated in the Face Recognition Grand Challenge (FRGC).
 High-resolution face images, 3-D face scans, and iris images were used in the tests.
 The results indicated that the new algorithms are 10 times more accurate than the face recognition algorithms of 2002 and 100 times more accurate than those of 1995.
 Some of the algorithms were able to outperform human participants in recognizing faces and could uniquely identify identical twins.

 One key advantage of a facial recognition system that it is able to perform mass identification as it does not require the cooperation of the test subject to work.
 Properly designed systems installed in airports, multiplexes, and other public places can identify individuals among the crowd, without passers-by even being aware of the system.
 However, as compared to other biometric techniques, face recognition may not be most reliable and efficient.
 Quality measures are very important in facial recognition systems as large degrees of variations are possible in face images.
 Factors such as illumination, expression, pose and noise during face capture can affect the performance of facial recognition systems.
-Among all biometric systems, facial recognition has the highest false acceptance and rejection rates, thus questions have been raised on the effectiveness of face recognition software in cases of railway and airport security.
+Among all biometric systems, facial recognition has the highest false acceptance and rejection rates, thus questions have been raised on the effectiveness of or bias of face recognition software in cases of railway and airport security, law enforcement and housing and employment decisions.